DavideAlidosi/May9/ReadMe.txt

-May9 Pro 3.2 - A new user experience for Autodesk Maya 2017 and 2018
+May9 Next 10 - A new user experience for Autodesk Maya 2017, 2018 and 2019

 General info
-May9 Pro is a plug-in aim to offer an alternative user experience for Autodesk Maya designed to improve the speed of daily workflow and maximize new tools learning.
+May9 Next is a plug-in aim to offer an alternative user experience for Autodesk Maya designed to improve the speed of daily workflow and maximize new tools learning.
-May9 Pro streamline the most common commands into a single keyboard button (Z), by predicting them from the context.
+May9 Next streamline the most common commands into a single keyboard button (Z), by predicting them from the context.

 Installation